-- 1. Read General Rules. - 2.
-To be eligible to exhibit you must have turned in a horse ID form on or before June 1st to the Butler County Extension Office. - 3.
+- 1. To be eligible to exhibit you must have turned in a horse ID form on or before May 30th to the Butler County Extension Office. - 2.
 A 4-H Horse Identification Form must be presented for each horse exhibited and/or riders in this division.
-This identification will be checked before the Horse Show. - 4.
-All animals must be broke to lead. - 5.
-Stallions may not be shown in any class. - 6.
+This identification will be checked before the Horse Show. - 3.
+All animals must be broke to lead. - 4.
+Stallions may not be shown in any class. - 5.
 No member may make more than two entries in any one halter class and not more than one entry in any performance class (including showmanship).
-Each exhibitor will be limited to four animals in this division. - 7.
-The superintendent has the privilege to divide and consolidate classes depending on number of entries in any one class. - 8.
-Those entering in the walk/trot classes may enter ONLY walk/trot classes and may NOT enter in any other performance or speed event class. - 9.
-The Horse Show shall be governed by the rules set forth in the 4-H Horse Show Rulebook, January 2023. - 10.
-The use of protective headgear in place of a hat, is the optional choice of the exhibitors in any and all Western Classes, including judged, timed and futurity classes. - 11.
-No weanlings can be shown. - 12.
-Only exhibitors are allowed to ride/train his/her horse at the show. - 13.
-Exhibitor's age is determined by how old they are as of January 1 of the current year. - 14.
+Each exhibitor will be limited to four animals in this division. - 6.
+The superintendent has the privilege to divide and consolidate classes depending on number of entries in any one class. - 7.
+Those entering in the walk/trot classes may enter ONLY walk/trot classes and may NOT enter in any other performance or speed event class. - 8.
+The Horse Show shall be governed by the rules set forth in the 4-H Horse Show Rulebook, January 2023. - 9.
+The use of protective headgear in place of a hat, is the optional choice of the exhibitors in any and all Western Classes, including judged, timed and futurity classes. - 10.
+No weanlings can be shown. - 11.
+Only exhibitors are allowed to ride/train his/her horse at the show. - 12.
+Exhibitor's age is determined by how old they are as of January 1 of the current year. - 13.
 High point and Reserve High Point awards will be given in each age division.
 The walk trot division will also have a high point and reserve.
-Qualifications based on one horse and one rider.
+Qualifications based on one horse and one rider. - 14.
+No other youth or adults are to be riding any horse before, during or after the show at the arena. - 15.
+Only horses entered in the horse show may be brought to the show.
+No other horses/ponies allowed.